michael-hamilton/dmxus/README.md

 #### Simulator Driver

-The simulator driver exposes the same `send()` and `changePort()` methods as a hardware interface driver, but by default they don't do anything.
+The simulator driver exposes the same `send()`, `changePort()`, and `closePort()` methods as a hardware interface driver, but by default they don't do anything.

-In place of a port name, you can optionally provide a custom dummy SerialPort instance used within the driver:
+In place of a port name, you can optionally provide a custom dummy SerialPort instance to be used within the driver:
 ```
 {
   isOpen: bool,